 Things to Keep in Mind

 Due to the severity of anaphylaxis, it is critical that people with serious allergies keep their epinephrine injection device with them or accessible at all times.
-Epinephrine should be injected as soon as you suspect you may be experiencing anaphylaxis symptoms.
+Epinephrine for allergic reactions should be injected as soon as you suspect you may be experiencing anaphylaxis symptoms.

 Experts agree that epinephrine should be used as the first line of defense in treating anaphylaxis, even if a patient’s reaction fails to meet all the established criteria.

 While epinephrine helps treat serious allergic reactions, it does not take the place of professional medical treatment.
-Immediately following an epinephrine injection, call an ambulance or go to the hospital.
+Call an ambulance or go to the hospital immediately following an epinephrine injection.

 Expert Allergy Treatment Specialists in Houston, TX